techcorridorio/techcorridorio.github.io/slack-guidelines.md

   * `#announcements`:  Slack doesn't allow members to leave this main channel, and it generally shouldn't have idle chitchat.
 Example uses: announcing a meetup and some brief discussion, introducing new members, routing people to the right channels, and news that applies to everyone.
   * `#chitchat`:  Anything is welcome, as long as it follows our [code of conduct](/code-of-conduct.html)
   * `#programming`: General programming discussion.
 Git, text editors, FP, OOP, exception handling, stuff like that.
   * `#jobs`: Tech job postings in the Corridor.
+(Listings in this channel should be limited to jobs that are local to the Iowa City/Cedar Rapids area, or remote-friendly jobs.)
 You're welcome to post here if you're looking for work, as well.
 A best practice is to use direct messages to continue the conversation.

 ## Best Practices